jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-36.md

 ---
-title: "True Motion and the Infinite Material Universe"
+title: "Law of Motion and Conservation of Energy"
-heading: Section 4
+heading: Articles 36
 weight: 22
 description: ""
 writer: